 The Art Renewal Center®

-A full color Catalogue will be published of all award winning entries and at least the top 300 finalists.
-Each entrant will receive one copy of the Salon Catalogue.
-However, you may order additional catalogues at the early pre-order price.
-Order your additional copies of the catalogue by visiting the ARC Store You can also pre-purchase additional copies with your entry form.
+A full color Catalogue will be published of all award winning entries and finalists.
+Each entrant will receive one copy of the Salon Catalogue as long as shipping is paid for.
+You can also pre-purchase additional copies with your entry form.
+You may also want to pre-purchase a copy of the ARC Salon DVD at a very special price when paying for your entries.

 USA: add for 1 Catalogue - $7 for 2 - 10 Catalogues - $15 (flat rate box)